sous-chefs/yum/README.md

 ```

 #### Actions

 - `:create` - creates a repository file and builds the repository listing
 - `:delete` - deletes the repository file
 - `:makecache` - update yum cache

 #### Parameters

 - `baseurl` - Must be a URL to the directory where the yum repository's 'repodata' directory lives.
 Can be an http://, ftp:// or file:// URL.
 You can specify multiple URLs in one baseurl statement.
 - `cost` - relative cost of accessing this repository.
 Useful for weighing one repo's packages as greater/less than any other. defaults to 1000
-- `clean_metadata` - Run "yum clean metadata <reponame>" during repository creation. defaults to true.
+- `clean_metadata` - Run "yum clean metadata REPONAME" during repository creation. defaults to true.
 - `description` - Maps to the 'name' parameter in a repository .conf.
 Descriptive name for the repository channel.
 This directive must be specified.
 - `enabled` - Either `true` or `false`.
 This tells yum whether or not use this repository.
 - `enablegroups` - Either `true` or `false`.
 Determines whether yum will allow the use of package groups for this repository.
 Default is `true` (package groups are allowed).
 - `exclude` - List of packages to exclude from updates or installs.
 This should be a space separated list in a single string.
 Shell globs using wildcards (eg. * and ?) are allowed.
 - `failovermethod` - Either 'roundrobin' or 'priority'.
 - `fastestmirror_enabled` - Either `true` or `false`
 - `gpgcheck` - Either `true` or `false`.
 This tells yum whether or not it should perform a GPG signature check on packages.
 When this is set in the [main] section it sets the default for all repositories.
 The default is `true`.
 - `gpgkey` - A URL pointing to the ASCII-armored GPG key file for the repository.
 This option is used if yum needs a public key to verify a package and the required key hasn't been imported into the RPM database.
 If this option is set, yum will automatically import the key from the specified URL.
 - `http_caching` - Either 'all', 'packages', or 'none'.
 Determines how upstream HTTP caches are instructed to handle any HTTP downloads that Yum does.
 Defaults to 'all'
 - `includepkgs` - Inverse of exclude.
 This is a list of packages you want to use from a repository.
 If this option lists only one package then that is all yum will ever see from the repository.
 Defaults to an empty list.
 - `keepalive` - Either `true` or `false`.
 This tells yum whether or not HTTP/1.1 keepalive should be used with this repository.
 - `make_cache` - Optional, Default is `true`, if `false` then `yum -q makecache` will not be ran
 - `max_retries` - Set the number of times any attempt to retrieve a file should retry before returning an error.
 Setting this to '0' makes yum try forever.
 Default is '10'.